 The Relate Statement.
-The relate P statement asserts that the property P must hold at the program point where the statement appears.
-The property P in relate statements may reference values from both the original and relaxed semantics.
-So, for example, the statement might require that the value of a variable x in the relaxed semantics must be greater than or equal to the value of that variable in the original semantics.
-Such properties are relational properties because they relate states from the two semantics.
+The relate P statement asserts that the predicate P must hold at the program point where the statement appears.
+The predicate P is a relational predicate - it may reference values from both the original and relaxed executions.
+So, for example, the statement might require the value of a variable x in relaxed executions to be greater than or equal to the value of x in the original execution.

 The Assert Statement.
 The assert P statement states that P must hold at the point where the statement appears.
-In contrast to the relate statement, P only references values from a single semantics (original or relaxed).
+In contrast to the relate statement, P is a unary predicate - it only references values from a single execution (original or relaxed) as in a standard assertion.
 In the original semantics, our proof rules generate an obligation to prove that an assert statement holds for all executions.
-To ensure that the assert statement remains valid in the relaxed semantics, our proof rule in the relaxed semantics generates an obligation to prove that given the validity of the assertion in the original semantics, then the current relation between the original and relaxed semantics establishes that the assertion is valid in the relaxed semantics.
-For example, it may be possible to prove that all the variables referenced in an assertion have the same values in the original and relaxed semantics-namely, relaxation does not interfere with the assertion.
+To ensure that the assert statement remains valid in the relaxed semantics, our proof rule in the relaxed semantics generates an obligation to prove that if the assertion is valid in the original semantics, then the current relation between the original and relaxed semantics establishes that the assertion is valid in the relaxed semantics.
+For example, it may be possible to prove that all the variables referenced in an assertion have the same values in the original and relaxed semantics - i.e., the relaxation does not interfere with the assertion.
 In this way, relational reasoning serves as a bridge to transfer properties of the original program over to the relaxed program.

 The Assume Statement.
-The assume P statement states that the property P holds at the point where the statement appears.
-In the original semantics the assume statement does not generate any proof obligations-the proof system simply accepts that P holds.
-However, because relaxation may interfere with the reasoning behind the assumption, the proof rules for the relaxed semantics must generate an obligation to prove the assumption valid.
-The reasoning works much in the same way as the assert statement except that our proof rules prove that assert statements are valid in the original semantics whereas assume statements are assumed valid.
+The assume P statement states that the unary predicate P holds at the point where the statement appears.
+In the original semantics the assume statement does not generate any proof obligations - the proof system simply accepts that P holds.
+To verify that the relaxation does not interfere with the reasoning behind the assumption, the proof rules for the relaxed semantics generate an obligation to prove that if the assumption P holds in all original executions, then it holds in all relaxed executions.
+The proofs work in much the same way as for the assert statement except that the proof rules do not generate an obligation to verify that P holds in the original semantics.

-1.3 Key Considerations for Acceptable Relaxed Programs
+1.4 Key Properties of Acceptable Relaxed Programs

-Our approach formalizes several considerations that are critical for the development and deployment of acceptable relaxed programs:
+Our approach makes it possible to formalize key properties that are critical to the development and deployment of acceptable relaxed programs.